HathorNetwork/hathor-wallet/QA.md

     1. Click on 'Balance & History' and copy your address.
 Then go back to 'Administrative Tools' and click to delegate mint.
     1. Type your address and delegate.
 Now you must have 2 mint outputs.
     1. Get a random address and click to delegate melt.
 Deselect the option to 'Create another melt output for you?'.
 Delegate and now you must have no melt outputs.
-    1. Click on 'About TST' and you should see 'Can melt tokens: No'.
     1. Go back to the 'Administrative Tools', click to destroy mint and select 2.
 You must see a message saying 'You have no more authority outputs for this token'.
     1. Go to 'About TST' tab and must see 'Can mint new tokens: No'.